 • Demonstrates a knowledge of sexual behaviors or new words for body parts that is beyond their years

 • Regresses into younger behaviors that they had outgrown – e.g., bet wetting, thumb sucking

 • Experiences marked changes in appetite – reluctance to eat or overeating

 • Becomes suddenly uncomfortable with getting undressed for normal activities – such as bath time or bedtime

 • Suddenly suffers from nightmares or other sleep issues

 It’s important to bear in mind that the above signs are merely indications that your child has experienced trauma.
 They could also present these types of symptoms in response to a divorce or the death of a family member or pet.
 If you notice such behaviors, it’s an opportunity to have a conversation with your child about what has happened with them.

-If you discover your child has been the victim of sexual assault, report the incident to the police immediately.
+If you discover your child needs as attorney for victims of sexual assault, report the incident to the police immediately.
 They can work to press criminal charges against the perpetrator.
 As a second course of action, you can also reach out to a personal injury attorney experienced in sexual abuse to pursue civil action against the abuser as well.